-Home > Network and technology service docs > Vscene > Technical details > Products > H.323 > Guide to reliable H.323 campus networks > Campus Traffic and Common Network Issues
+Home > Network and technology service docs > Vscene > Technical documentation > Guide to reliable campus H.323 networks > Campus Traffic and Common Network Issues

 Campus Traffic and Common Network Issues

 Layer 1 - The Physical Layer

 Most modern campuses have installed switched networks but there remain sections of some networks that have hubs or co-axial cabling with repeaters.
 Because these networks are built on protocols that accept collisions, and hence congestion, as a normal part of network life, their traffic forwarding algorithms will back off from sending frames in the face of congestion.